wdporter/i-am-that-vuepress/2-obsession-with-the-body/readme.md

 >…get rid of the tendency to define yourself.
 All definitions apply to your body only and to its expressions.
-Once this obsession with the body leaves, you will revert to your natural state spontaneöusly and effortlessly.
+Once this obsession with the body leaves, you will revert to your natural state spontaneously and effortlessly.

 **Questioner:**&ensp;Maharaj, you are sitting in front of me and I am here at your feet.
 What is the basic difference between us?